 I'm a Swedishwriter and aikido instructor, 6 dan Aikikai Shihan, former Vice Chairman of the International Aikido Federation.
 I've practiced aikido since 1972.
 I also teach the sword art iaido.
-More about me here.
+Here's my budo bio.

 Starting position.
 Tori at right, uke at left - for reasons of visibility - but in the text below, tori moves are in left column, uke in right.